bodhigautam/fenxu_docs_20160719/fenxu_docs_20160719/authentication_service.md

 ### AS feature II - provide user permission check
 1. Other service call AS with service access key and user id
-2. AS service provides user's permission to the calling service
+2. AS service provides user's permission.
+Here permission includes two parts: OPS permission and user permission to a given specific repository.

 ##